-Program Title Agency Sponsors Summary of Program Atchafalaya Basin Program DNR/USACE The state Department of Natural Resources oversees the management of the state master plan for the Atchafalaya Basin Floodway System.
+Program Title Agency Sponsors Summary of Program Atchafalaya Basin Program LDNR/USACE The state Department of Natural Resources oversees the management of the state master plan for the Atchafalaya Basin Floodway System.
 The Atchafalaya Basin Program (ABP) operates under the authority of Act 3 of 1998 and Act 920 of 1999.
-DNR, the federal U.S. Army Corps of Engineers, and the basin parishes work together in creating projects by executing cooperative endeavors or agreements that protect and enhance the basin.
+LDNR, the federal U.S. Army Corps of Engineers, and the basin parishes work together in creating projects by executing cooperative endeavors or agreements that protect and enhance the basin.
 Several other state agencies, like the departments of Wildlife and Fisheries and Culture, Recreation and Tourism, also work to establish projects aimed at enhancing the basin.
-Barataria Terrebonne National Estuary Program EPA/LUMCON Established by Congress through section 320 of the Clean Water Actin 1987 and administrated by the Environmental Protection Agency The EPA and the State of Louisiana committed to a cooperative agreement under the National Estuary Program to form the BTNEP Established in 1991, the mission of the BTNEP is the preservation and restoration of the estuarine system, the 4.2 million acre region between the Atchafalaya and Mississippi Rivers.
+Barataria Terrebonne National Estuary Program EPA/LUMCON The BTNEP was established by Congress through section 320 of the Clean Water Act in 1987 and administrated by the Environmental Protection Agency.
+The EPA and the State of Louisiana committed to a cooperative agreement under the National Estuary Program to form the BTNEP.
+Established in 1991, the mission of the BTNEP is the preservation and restoration of the estuarine system, the 4.2 million acre region between the Atchafalaya and Mississippi Rivers.
 The goal of the National Estuary Program is to prevent activities that: threaten an estuary's public water supply; are harmful to shellfish, fish and wildlife populations; and, negatively impact recreational opportunities for estuary residents.
-The Coastal Wetlands Planning, Protection and Restoration Ac program (CWPPRA or "Breaux Act") provides for targeted funds to be used for planning and implementing projects that create, protect

-Table 1.
-Summary of Existing State and Federal Coastal Programs
+Coastal Wetlands Planning, Protection and Restoration Act CWPPRA Task Force The Coastal Wetlands Planning, Protection and Restoration Act program (CWPPRA or "Breaux Act") provides for targeted funds to be used for planning and implementing projects that create, protect, restore and enhance wetlands in coastal Louisiana.
+It was passed in 1990, and is authorized until 2019.
+By July 2008, 145 active CWPPRA projects have been approved, 74 have been constructed, 17 are under construction, and 26 have been de-authorized or transferred to another program.
+The Task Force is composed of the State of Louisiana and five Federal agencies: the U.S. Army Corps of Engineers (USACE), the U.S. Fish and Wildlife Service (USFWS), the Natural Resource Conservation Service (NRCS), the Environmental Protection Agency (EPA), the National Marnie Fisheries Service (NMFS), and the State of Louisiana, Governor's Office of Coastal Activities (OCA).
+Louisiana Coastal Wetlands Conservation Plan Area LDNR/CWPPRA Louisiana's unique wetland resources have been seriously depleted and degraded.
+Recognizing this, the Coastal Wetlands Planning, Protection, and Restoration Act of 1990 has special provisions for the State.
+It called for the development of both Restoration and Conservation Plans specifically for Louisiana's wetlands.
+The LCWCP boundary includes the tidally influenced coastal region three feet or lower in elevation.
+Louisiana Coastal Area LDNR/CWPPRA With Coast 2050 as its blueprint, USACE began the Louisiana Coastal Area (LCA) Ecosystem Restoration Study in 1999.
+The study was completed in 2004.
+The study area, which includes 20 parishes in the Louisiana coastal area from Mississippi to Texas, is comprised of two wetland-dominated ecosystems, the Deltaic Plain of the Mississippi River and the closely linked Chenier Plain, both of which are influenced by the Mississippi River.